Tommy Boy

-Tommy Boy is a 1995 American buddy comedy film directed by Peter Segal, written by Bonnie and Terry Turner, produced by Lorne Michaels, and starring soon-to-be former Saturday Night Live castmates and close friends Chris Farley and David Spade.
+Tommy Boy is a 1995 American buddy comedy film directed by Peter Segal, written by Bonnie and Terry Turner, produced by Lorne Michaels, and starring Saturday Night Live alumni and close friends Chris Farley and David Spade.
 The first of many films that Segal has filmed with former SNL castmates, it tells the story of a socially and emotionally immature man (Farley) who learns lessons about friendship and self-worth, following the sudden death of his industrialist father.

-Shot primarily in Toronto and Los Angeles under the working title Rocky Road, Tommy Boy received mixed reviews from critics, and was a commercial success, grossing $32.7 million on a budget of $20 million.
-Since its release, Tommy Boy has become a cult film on home video.
+Tommy Boy was released by Paramount Pictures on March 31, 1995.
+The film received mixed reviews from critics and grossed $32.7 million against a $20 million budget.

 Plot

-After seven years at college, friendly but dim-witted Thomas R. "Tommy" Callahan III barely graduates from Marquette University and returns to his hometown of Sandusky, Ohio.
+After seven years at college, friendly but dim-witted Thomas R. "Tommy" Callahan III barely graduates from Marquette University and returns to his hometown of Sandusky, Ohio, to find most of the industrial sector shut down.
 His father, widowed industrialist Thomas R. "Big Tom" Callahan Jr., gives him an executive job at the family's auto parts plant, Callahan Auto, and reveals he will marry Beverly Barrish-Burns, whom he had met at a fat farm, with her son Paul effectively becoming Tommy's new stepbrother.
+He also encounters sales manager Michelle Brock, his old high school classmate.
 However, Big Tom suddenly suffers a fatal heart attack during the wedding reception.
 After the funeral, doubting the company will survive without Big Tom, the bank reneges on promises of a loan for a new brake pad division, requiring that the company's debts be resolved immediately.
 Tommy suggests that he will let the bank hold his few inherited shares and house in exchange for the bank giving time to sell 500,000 brake pads to prove the new division's viability; if he succeeds, the bank will underwrite the venture.
-Tommy then sets out on a cross-country sales trip with Big Tom's sardonic and sycophantic assistant Richard Hayden, a childhood acquaintance who is particularly antagonistic towards Tommy.
+Tommy then sets out on a cross-country sales trip with Big Tom's sardonic and sycophantic assistant Richard Hayden, a childhood acquaintance who is particularly antagonistic towards Tommy as he was simply given a high position at the company instead of earning it like Richard did.

-Meanwhile, sales manager Michelle Brock, a high school classmate and love interest of Tommy's, notices Beverly and Paul kissing romantically; they reveal themselves as married con artists with criminal records.
-Instead of eventually suing for divorce and taking half of Big Tom's estate, Beverly has inherited a controlling interest in the company.
+Meanwhile, Beverly and Paul are shown kissing romantically; they reveal themselves as married con artists with criminal records.
+Instead of eventually suing for divorce and taking half of Big Tom's estate like they were planning, Beverly has inherited a controlling interest in the company.
 To convert that into cash, she seeks a quick sale to self-described "auto parts king" Ray Zalinsky, owner and operator of rival automotive parts company Zalinsky Auto Parts in Chicago.

 On the road, Tommy's social anxiety and hyperactivity alienate several potential buyers.
-The lack of any progress leads to tension between Tommy and Richard, culminating in the near destruction of Richard's car and a fistfight.
-However, after witnessing Tommy persuade a waitress to serve him chicken wings at a restaurant after the kitchen has closed, Richard suggests he use his skill at reading people to make sales.
+The lack of any progress leads to tension between Tommy and Richard, culminating in the near destruction of Richard's classic 1967 Plymouth GTX and a fistfight.
+However, after witnessing Tommy persuade a waitress to serve him chicken wings at a restaurant before the kitchen opens, Richard suggests he use his skill at reading people to make sales.
 The two reconcile and quickly reach their sales goal.